osic/qe-docs/upgrade_test_tool_reqs.rst

 Description
 ===========

 Toolset for testing an OpenStack environment before, during, and after an upgrade process.
-The toolset answers the question "how does OpenStack behaves across upgrades from one release N to a release N+1, or from the latest official release to master?".
+The toolset answers the question "how does OpenStack behave across upgrades from release N to release N+1, or from the latest official release to master?".
 It also provides information that can be used to assess if an upgrade complies with the requirements for being recognized as a **rolling upgrade**, a **zero downtime upgrade** or a **zero impact upgrade**.

 |